eternalphane/Swift2TypeScript/README.md

-# Swift to TypeScript Transpiler
+# Swift2TS Cross-Platform Solution
-This is an open source Swift4 to TypeScript transpiler powered by ANTLR4.
+This is an open source cross-platform solution which can convert native iOS app written in Swift to cross-platform web app.
+The build-in Swift4 to TypeScript transpiler is powered by ANTLR4.

 WIP
-## Examples
+## Transpiler Examples
 ### Data Types
 + Numeric Types